 Most entry-level jobs come with entry-level pay.
 Think carefully before you accept a job offer.
 This will likely be your pay for the next year.
 Most employers do not negotiate or give raises after three or six months anymore.
 On the bright side, while it may not pay as much as you were hoping to make, it’s probably a lot more than you were making in college.

-Remember, it’s not about this job, it’s about where this first job out of college can take you.
-Do you know where you would like to be and what you want to be doing in five years?
-Think about it, because employers will ask and they want to know that you have a plan.
+Remember, it’s not about this job; it’s about where this first job out of college can take you.
+Do you know what you want to be doing in five years?
+Think about it because employers will ask, and they want to know that you have a plan.